lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Introduction.txt

 ===============  =====================================================
 **Class**        **Meaning**
 ===============  =====================================================
 Cell_            The model.
-A Cell do not have terminals, only nets
+A Cell does not have terminals, only nets
                  flagged as *external*
 Instance_        An instance of a model
 Net_             A grouping of electrically connecteds components